seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

     'crossvm'
 ]) ?*/

-# CAmkES VM: Cross VM Connectors
+# CAmkES Cross VM Connectors

 This tutorial provides an introduction to using the cross virtual machine (VM) connector mechanisms provided by seL4 and Camkes in order to connect processes in a guest Linux instance to Camkes components.